tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 Java.reify :: J (Interp a) ->.
 IOL (J (Interp a), Unrestricted a)
 ```

-We are assuming that we have available a restricted form of the `IO`
+We are assuming that we have a restricted form of the `IO` monad,
-monad, called `IOL`, with the following operations.
+called `IOL`, with the following operations.

 ```
 return :: a ->.
 IOL a